Federico Crovari

-Federico Crovari was born on April 20, 1975 in Milan, Italy) and is famous for his role as midfielder in an association football league.
+Federico Crovari (born 20 April 1975) is an Italian former football midfielder.
 Crovari had played for a number of teams, mostly at Serie B level, before finally retiring in January 2009 when at Padova due to a recurring back injury.

 Following his retirement, he rescinded his contract with Padova but stayed at the club, this time working as a scout.
 He was formally appointed as a scout by his club in July 2009.